julkaar9/pynimate/docs/guide/starter.md

 ``` python
 import pynimate as nim
 ```

+## Canvas
+The Canvas class is used as a base for the animations, it handles the matplotlib figure, subplots as well as creating and saving animations.

 ## Basic Animations
 We will go through some basic data animations using pynimate.